mpetermangis/dfo-spilltracker/README.md

 We also need to create and download SMTP credentials.
 The credentials are only shown once; be sure to save the credentials file in a safe place.

-Once this is done, we can send emails using any address that ends with `@marinepollution.ca`, for example:
+Once this is done, we can send emails using any address that ends with `@marinepollution.ca`.
-`updates@marinepollution.ca`
-`notifications@marinepollution.ca`
-`no-reply@marinepollution.ca`

 To test sending emails, use this example code: https://docs.aws.amazon.com/ses/latest/DeveloperGuide/examples-send-using-smtp.html